Michigan Law’s Debt Management Program is changing for new students. Here’s what you need to know.

 Although there is no legal obligation to repay the amounts forgiven under this program, we hope and expect that recipients recognize that continuation of this and other financial aid programs of Michigan Law are dependent upon the generosity of our alumni.

 Public Service Loan Forgiveness (PSLF) from the Department of Education occurs after 10 years, or 120 separate, on-time payments (they do not need to be consecutive) as long as the participant is employed full-time in an eligible public service position as defined by the Department of Education.
 Requirements for qualifying employment are available on the Federal Student Aid website.
 To request forgiveness, the participant must make 120 separate, on-time payments and provide the Department of Education with proof of employment at an eligible job while making those payments.
-Those not meeting the public service definition as listed on the Federal Student Aid website can still request forgiveness after 25 years with IBR/SAVE or 20 years for PAYE, instead of 10.
+Those not meeting the public service definition as listed on the Federal Student Aid website may still be eligible for forgiveness after 20 to 30 years of qualifying payments under an income-driven repayment plan, rather than after 10 years through PSLF.
 We encourage graduates employed in an eligible public service position to submit an employer certification form to the Department of Education for review of eligibility of the graduate’s job.

 Repayment of Loans Received Under the Program